-LFAS is under common control with other investment advisers, Level Four Capital Management, LLC ("LFCM"), an SEC registered investment adviser and Preferred Legacy Trust, a state-regulated non-depository trust company.
+LFAS is under common control with other investment advisers, Level Four Capital Management, LLC ("LFCM"), an SEC registered investment adviser and The Preferred Legacy National Trust Bank, a national bank.
 LFAS and LFCM have overlap in personnel and LFAS may use LFCM as a sub-advisor for client accounts.
 LFCM also provides services as a sub-adviser to a large cap growth exchange-traded fund ("ETF" or "Fund") registered under the Investment Company Act of 1940 and distributed by ALPS Distributors ("ALPS").
 LFCM receives a sub-advisory fee for acting in this capacity which fee is generally calculated as a percentage of the net assets of invested capital in the Fund.
 This relationship is a potential conflict of interest for any recommendations made by LFAS representatives for clients to invest in the Fund as its affiliate receives fees based upon the value of net assets in such Fund.
 LFAS addresses this conflict in a variety of ways, including, disclosure of various conflicts as detailed in this Brochure.
-Moreover, our advisors are required to recommend investment advisory programs, investment products and securities that are suitable for each client based upon the client's investment objectives, risk tolerance and financial situation and needs.

-LFAS may have occasion to refer clients to Preferred Legacy Trust for trust services as may be appropriate given a client's stated needs and objectives and Preferred Legacy Trust may refer clients to LFAS for advisory services and share in revenue related to such referrals.
-LFAS and Preferred Legacy Trust remain operationally independent entities.
+Moreover, our advisors are required to recommend investment advisory programs, investment products and securities that are suitable and in the best interest of each client based upon the client's investment objectives, risk tolerance and financial situation and needs.
+LFAS may have occasion to refer clients to The Preferred Legacy National Trust Bank for trust services as may be appropriate given a client's stated needs and objectives and The Preferred Legacy National Trust Bank may refer clients to LFAS for advisory services and share in revenue related to such referrals.
+LFAS and The Preferred Legacy National Trust Bank remain operationally independent entities.